NASA rover streaks toward a landing on Mars | Science-Environment

 All three missions lifted off in July to take advantage of the close alignment of Earth and Mars, travelling some 300 million miles in nearly seven months.

-Perseverance, the biggest, most advanced rover ever sent by NASA, stood to become the ninth spacecraft to successfully land on Mars, every one of them from the U.S.
+Perseverance, the biggest, most advanced rover ever sent by NASA, stood to become the ninth spacecraft to successfully land on Mars, every one of them from the U.S., beginning in the 1970s.

 “Are we alone in this sort of vast cosmic desert, just flying through space, or is life much more common?
 Does it just emerge whenever and wherever the conditions are ripe?” said deputy project scientist Ken Williford.
 “Big, basic questions, and we don't know the answers yet.
 So we're really on the verge of being able to potentially answer these enormous questions.”
 China's spacecraft includes a smaller rover that also will be seeking evidence of life — if it makes it safely down from orbit in May or June.